-A historiographical survey of major topics, issues, and techniques of musicological research.
-We consider the position of musicology in the broader context of historical thought and provide a conceptual foundation for further work in the field.
+A survey of the major works, topics, issues, and techniques of ethnomusicological research as it has developed over the past century.
+We consider the position of the field within the broader contexts of society and the academy and provide a bibliographic foundation for further work in the field.